-Note: In addition to the \star 18 of Non-Education courses that comprise the Minor, \star 3 of Curriculum and Teaching courses are associated with the Minor which also address the program of studies and the processes that facilitate students' learning.
+Note: In addition to the ★18 of Non-Education courses that comprise the Minor, ★3 of Curriculum and Teaching courses are associated with the Minor which also address the program of studies and the processes that facilitate

-- Students who complete ★3 or ★6 in Education courses as part of their Major (Requirement 8) or Minor (Requirement 9) may complete the same number of credits (to a maximum of ★6) of non-education courses in lieu of the Education Options (Requirement 7). - (2) Students who fulfil the requirement for ★6 in English/French Literature and Composition as part of their Major or Minor (e.g., in English Language Arts or French) may take 6 of open options in lieu of the Literature and Composition requirement. - (3) Students enrolled in Field Experience courses should note the following: - a.
-Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks. - b.
-Students may be required to student teach during designated examination weeks. - c.
-Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.
+- (1) Students who fulfil the requirement for ★6 in English/French Literature and Composition as part of their Major or Minor (e.g., in English Language Arts or French) may take 6 of open options in lieu of the Literature and Composition requirement. - Students enrolled in Field Experience courses should note the following: - Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks - Students may be required to student teach during designated examination weeks. - Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.